Before you begin

 If you can’t connect to the Algolia API from your servers, send the output from the following command (run on any affected server):

-with your Algolia application ID.
+ALGOLIA_APPLICATION_IDwith your Algolia application ID.

 Indexing errors

-errors during indexing are because you’ve exceeded the size limit for records.
+AnyRecord at the position XX objectID=XX is too big errors during indexing are because you’ve exceeded the size limit for records.